Semester Study in San Jose, Costa Rica

-- Orientation consisting of: Placement exam, guides & rules to home stay program, Do’s and Don’ts in San Jose, explanation of elective course schedule, safety issues & culture shock, fear & expectations sessions.
+- Orientation consists of: Placement exam, guides & rules to home stay program, Do’s and Don’ts in San Jose, explanation of elective course schedule, safety issues & culture shock, fear & expectations sessions.

 - 4 Classes.
-PROGRAM A: 3 Spanish classes and 1 Elective class OR 1 Spanish class and 3 Elective classes (See Program A tab for Course Descriptions) PROGRAM B: 4 University Courses (See Program B tab for Course Descriptions)
+3 Spanish classes and 1 Elective class OR 1 Spanish class and 3 Elective classes (See tab for Course List & Descriptions)

 - Come with a friend and live together during your time in Costa Rica.